Skip to main content

 To set up your referral link:

-Add a link to debitura.com on your public website.
+1. Add a link to debitura.com on your public website.
 The link must be visible, public, and direct (no redirects).

 For a full explanation of why referral links are required, see Referral link requirements for Legal Network partners.

-Step 3: Wait for link approval
+A Step 3: Wait for automated verification

-Step 4: Receive your first lead
+A Step 4: Receive your first lead

 Once your referral link is approved, you will start receiving lead notifications.
 A lead is created when a case needs a collection partner and no exclusive partner is available for that jurisdiction, or when a case requires competitive quotes.